Available on Pro, Premium, and Enterprise subscriptions.

 Create a custom trigger

-Create custom triggers to carry out actions when certain ticket updates.
+Create custom triggers to carry out actions when certain ticket-related events occur.

 Step 1: Name the trigger and apply it to inboxes